stcucufa/frownland/README.md

 ### Other applications

-Games: Maybe not the tight loop of physics and graphic updates, but all the logic around it.
+* Games: maybe not the tight loop of physics and graphic updates, but all the logic around it.

-Authoring tools: the declarative nature of the model makes it well suited for non-textual editing.
+* Authoring tools: the declarative nature of the model makes it well suited for non-textual editing.

 ## The model and its runtime

+### Deterministic timing

+The timing model provides a simple and deterministic view of time by definining a logical time.

-### A directed acyclic graph of items
+### A directed acyclic graph of timing items

+Working with the model means creating a graph of timing items describing the behaviour of the application.
+Core timing items:

+* `Instant` wraps a synchronous function which is not expected to have any effect (_i.e._, does not mutate an object or the DOM, does not output to the console, does not randomize its output, &c.)
+* `Effect` wraps a synchronous function which may have effects (as mentioned above).
+* `Await` wraps an asynchronous function.
+* `Delay` does nothing but waits for some amount of time. (as mentioned above).
+* `Ramp`
+* `Par`
+* `Seq`
+* `Repeat`

 ### A flexible runtime for development and testing

 ## Risks and Unknowns